Skip Ribbon Commands

 Remember

-Caring for and learning to breastfeed a premature or ill newborn is emotionally taxing for any new mother.
-It's a good idea to contact support groups in your area that specialize in your baby's condition.
 Other mothers are often the most valuable sources of information.
 Make sure, too, that your partner and other family members understand the enormous advantages of breastfeeding a preterm baby or an ill hospitalized newborn.
-The emotional and practical support of your loved ones will go a long way in helping you achieve your breastfeeding goals.
+The emotional and practical support of your loved ones will go a long way in helping you meet your breastfeeding goals.

 Last Updated